-- 5.14 In support of the Local Plan, Medway Authority commissioned an Employment Land Needs Assessment in 2015.
-The study focussed on: - identifying the future growth needs across the authority - setting out a strategic level spatial strategy to guide future site allocations and - ensure the appropriate capacity is available in the most appropriate locations - 5.15 The Assessment identified that existing economic assets of Medway were likely to drive future economic opportunity.
+- 5.14 In support of the Local Plan, Medway Council commissioned an Employment Land Needs Assessment in 2015.
+The study focussed on: - identifying the future growth needs across the authority - setting out a strategic level spatial strategy to guide future site allocations and - ensure the appropriate capacity is available in the most appropriate locations. - 5.15 The assessment identified that the existing economic assets of Medway were likely to drive future economic opportunity.
 The clusters of creative, digital and advanced manufacturing businesses in particular will be key components of the future economy as these sectors are driven by wider economic trends and increasing agglomeration opportunities.
-Growth in these high added value sectors will also link to key physical assets and opportunities including the Universities at Medway Engineering School and plans for Rochester Airfield.
-The creative and digital sector is a high value sector that has increased in importance, supported by the presence of the University for Creative Arts (UCA), and the proximity to markets in London, more accessible since investments in the rail network.
-In seeking the retention of graduates from UCA, there will be a requirement for studio style premises in urban areas, such as the lower High Street and potentially at Chatham Waters. - 5.16 Economic growth could also be driven by new opportunities created by major investment in new infrastructure.
+Growth in these high added value sectors will also link to key physical assets and opportunities including the Universities at Medway Engineering School and plans for the Innovation Park Medway, centred around Rochester Airport.
+The creative and digital sector is a high value sector that has increased in importance, supported by the presence of the University for Creative Arts (UCA), and the proximity to markets in London, facilitated by the high speed rail links.
+In seeking the retention of graduates from UCA, there will be a requirement for studio style premises in urban areas, such as the lower High Street and potentially at Chatham Waters.
+These will be embedded in the council's regeneration plans, to ensure a competitive economy, as part of a balanced development strategy, with job creation keeping pace with housing growth. - 5.16 Economic growth could also be driven by new opportunities created by major investment in new infrastructure.
 The delivery of a new Thames Crossing alongside existing strategic road connections and accessibility to key markets in London and the South East could enable Medway to play a much enhanced role in the strategic distribution market which has, traditionally, been focussed in other parts of North Kent.
+A range of sectors could also be boosted by the delivery of a major entertainment resort at Swanscombe, largely through increased demand from supply chain activities.
+In common with the government's Industrial Strategy, the council has identified infrastructure as critical to economic growth.
+The options for the Local Plan's development strategy set out in Section 3 of this consultation document, are predicated on delivering significant upgrades in infrastructure.
+In particular, ambitions for strategic transport improvements provide the basis for strengthening regeneration plans and supporting sustainable development on the Hoo Peninsula.
+Improved access by rail and road to the Hoo Peninsula would boost economic growth.

-A range of sectors could also be boosted by the delivery of London Paramount, largely through increased demand from supply chain activities. - 5.17 The Assessment projects a growth of c.17,000 jobs in Medway over the plan period and considers the land needed to support this level of growth.
-The findings indicate that although there is a potential surplus of employment land available in Medway, due to the large strategic sites on the Hoo Peninsula, the land supply does not align well to business needs.
+5.17 The Employment Land Needs Assessment projects a growth of c.17,000 jobs in Medway over the plan period and considers the land needed to support this level of growth.
+The findings indicate that although there is a potential surplus of employment land available in Medway, due to the particular offer of the large strategic sites on the Hoo Peninsula, the land supply does not align well to meeting the full range of business needs projected over the plan period.
 The report identified a need for 90ha of employment floorspace for the plan period.